ianquigley-sap/SAP-Fiori-Apps-with-GenAI/exercises/ex4/README.md

 In this exercise, we will describe how the Fiori tool AI Generator can inspect other forms of image, from notes on a whiteboard to sticky notes, and it will try its best to generate the correct **SAP Fiori** app.

 **Exercise 4 is optional.
 Please skip this exercise if the generation concept is clear to you.
-You can continue with EX5.**
+You can continue with EX5.** Continue to - [Exercise 5 - Generate and enhance your app](../ex5/README.md)

 ## Exercise 4.1 Using the other sample images